sebaBocchioOguic/MySQL-Useful-Querys/README.md

-# MySql Repository
+# MySqlRepository

-Repository of SQL Useful Querys
+This is a Personal SQL Useful Querys Repository

-This repository includes a collection of SQL functions that I developed in MySql and were useful for different jobs.
+It includes a collection of SQL functions that I developed in MySql and were useful for different jobs.
 Just pick some querys if you need it.
 Feel free to use it.

 [Visit my blog!](http://www.sebabocchio.com)